ymyke/witmo/README.md

 - 🎵 **Audio feedback**: Optional text-to-speech and sound notifications
 - 📝 **Conversation history**: Maintains context of your previous questions
 - 🎮 **Game-specific prompts**: Tailored prompts for supported games
+- 🖥️ **Terminal-based interface**: No other UI (whether you call that a feature or not is up to you...)

 ## 📋 Requirements